Skip to content

 Q: Can I use geofencing for employee monitoring?

-Yes — geofencing can be part of employee monitoring when users are informed and consent, especially for safety use (e.g. knowing when someone leaves a work zone unexpectedly).
+Yes - geofencing can be part of employee monitoring when users are informed and consent, especially for safety use (e.g. knowing when someone leaves a work zone unexpectedly).
 It’s best applied with clear policy, transparency, and purpose.
+Geofencing for business is most effective when combined with a clear acceptable-use policy and employee communication.

 Q: What’s a “geofence alert”?